paithiov909/audubon/reference/strj-hira-kana.md

+# Convert Japanese kana characters

-# Convert Japanese text between hiragana and katakana representations.
+Converts Japanese text between hiragana and katakana representations.

 These functions transform kana characters while preserving non-kana characters.
 The conversion is based on a JavaScript implementation and